-However, as time goes by, and I spend more years in the carpentry trade, I’m constantly alarmed by the deplorable condition of the industry at large.
+As I spend more years in the carpentry trade, I’m constantly alarmed by the deplorable condition of the industry.

-This article will explain five of the most common ways that contractors cheat their clients.
-I write them here in hopes that they will help you identify possible situations of construction fraud—and perhaps avoid them altogether.
+This article explains five of the most common ways that contractors cheat their clients.
+I write them here in hopes that they will help you identify possible situations of construction fraud.
+And perhaps avoid them altogether.

 My first example is quite possibly the worst–what I call the “draw and dash.”

-On jobs where material costs run into the hundreds or thousands of dollars, it’s often necessary for contractors to ask for material payments in advance.
-This ensures that, should the client back out of the agreement, or somehow lose their funding, the contractor is not left on the hook for materials already purchased.
+On jobs, material costs run into the hundreds or thousands of dollars.
+Therefore, it’s often necessary for contractors to ask for material payments in advance.
+The client may back out of the agreement, or somehow lose their funding.
+With a draw, he contractor is not left on the hook for materials already purchased.

 These “material draws” are a common, valid part construction, and I would never argue against their usage.

 However, things can go very awry when an extremely dishonest contractor secures advanced payment for materials, but has no intention of actually doing the work.

 These contractors will often string their clients along, claiming that certain materials are on back order.
 Or that personal issues are preventing them from getting to the job.
 In some cases they simply stop responding to calls altogether.
 They count on clients’ timidity to simply cut losses and walk away.

 This is outright robbery.